4 Cybersecurity Weaknesses Your Business May Have

 Firewalls are your first line of defense.
 They look out for any suspicious activity—such as a connection trying to make its way inside your system—no matter how subtle.

 A firewall is pretty basic stuff, but data encryption is not.
 You need an encryption service that will scramble your data effectively whenever it is traveling or not being used.
+Understand the need for email encryption and check on Trustifi’s guide on the basics of opening an encrypted email.
 This way, when it launches in the servers and over the internet, it cannot be recognized and or snagged by awaiting malware or spies.

 Cybersecurity alert fatigue